unioslo/cerebrum/doc/extensions/dns/dns.rst

     What are "reserved names"?
 Usernames?
   - nothing can have something that is a CNAME as a target, and if something is a CNAME, it cannot be anything else.
-  - an entry in mreg_host_info must have atleast one corresponding a_record entry.
+  - an entry in dns_host_info must have atleast one corresponding a_record entry.